clsn/ExtFuse/README.md

 			README_14.txt -> /path/to/top/first/README.txt
 			info_15.txt -> /path/to/top/first/info.txt

 You get the idea.
 Each file in the directories is a symbolic link to the real file that it represents.
 Note that the fact that there are multiple files with the same name (`README.txt`) is not a problem, and that each file is suffixed with a unique number, after which its extension is tacked on to make handling simpler for programs that look at extensions.
-Files with no extension (or empty extensions, i.e. that end in '.') are in the special "`_.`" directory (this cannot be a real extension of any file, as it contains a period), and they have "`._.`" as an extension.
+Files with no extension (or empty extensions, i.e. that end in '`.`') are in the special "`_.`" directory (this cannot be a real extension of any file, as it contains a period), and they have "`._.`" as an extension.
 An initial period does not count as delimiting an extension, so "`.gitignore`" winds up with the other "no-extension" files.
 If there are multiple periods in a filename, only the last counts for determining the extension (so `.tar.gz` files would get grouped with other `.gz` files.)

 The filesystem is (currently) read-only and static.
 You can change the files through their symlinks, but you can't create new files in the extension file-system, and new files created in the underlying tree are *not* reflected automatically in the extension file-system.
 You have to unmount and remount.

 # How it Works

-Upon mounting a directory tree, ExtFs walks through it and visits all the regular files, and stores them in a SQLite database (by default, `$HOME/EXTFS.db`).
+Upon mounting a directory tree, ExtFs walks through it and visits all the regular files, and stores them in a SQLite database (by default, a temporary file).
 Then it simply consults the database to present the directory of extensions and the links as needed.

 Of course, this leads to important limitations and shortcomings.
 Because the database is never updated, the extension file-system is a static snapshot, as was mentioned above, and does not reflect changes.
 Also, you have to have someplace to put the database file.
 If the tree is large, it may take a little while to build the database and also to access it.
 At the moment, ExtFs also writes a debug file in "`DBG`", which can't be completely disabled from the options.